materialstyle/materialstyle/site/content/3.0/getting-started/installation.md

 <br>

 ## Next steps
-For the next steps, check our <a class="link-purple text-decoration-none" href="/materialstyle/3.0/getting-started/starter-templates/">Starter Templates</a> to start laying out your site’s content and components.
+For the next steps, check our <a class="link-theme text-decoration-none" href="/materialstyle/3.0/getting-started/starter-templates/">Starter Templates</a> to start laying out your site’s content and components.